-YouTube is rolling out three new quality of life features aimed directly at the more than 1 billion active podcast listeners who use YouTube and YouTube Music each month.
-Features include improved playback controls, which should make listening to podcasts much easier on the go, as well as an AI feature built right into the YouTube Music app that will help make finding new podcasts much simpler and interactive.
+YouTube is rolling out three new quality-of-life features aimed directly at the more than 1 billion active podcast listeners who use YouTube and YouTube Music each month.
+Features include improved playback controls, which should make listening to podcasts much easier on the go, as well as an AI feature built right into the YouTube Music app that will help make finding new podcasts much simpler and more interactive.

 The biggest downside, of course, is that all of these new features are exclusive to YouTube Premium subscribers.
-We recently saw a YouTube Premium price hike earlier this year, increasing the subscription fee for the standard plan from $13.99 to $15.99.
+We saw a YouTube Premium price hike earlier this year, raising the standard plan subscription fee from $13.99 to $15.99.
 The Google-owned brand has been locking new features behind the subscription for years now.
 YouTube even paid for the lyrics feature earlier this year, so it’s no surprise to see YouTube limiting the new Listening Control feature exclusively to Premium users.

 Here are the new features